 Building a Future

-The Livingstone Initiative has stepped in to help and has so far raised GBP 21,000 (USD 35,000) from the UK, GBP 10,000 of which has been donated by the Episcopal Diocese of Edinburgh through their 2013 Lent Appeal.
-These donations have paid for a brick-making machine; a borehole providing fresh, clean water for the first time; water storage tanks, an ablution block and a girls’ hostel.
-Boreholes are the main source of water in the area and this borehole replaced the only well, which was very small, very deep and very muddy.
+The Livingstone Initiative has stepped in to help and has so far raised GBP 21,000 from the UK.
+The school has been given 1000 hectares of land.
+The first building – a girls’ hostel – is completed and an ablution block with running water and sewarage almost finished.
+A borehole has been drilled and water storage tanks erected.
+Boreholes are the main source of water in the area and this first borehole replaced the only well, which was very small, very deep and very muddy.

-- Drill 2 more boreholes
+- Drill and line more boreholes

 - Build a science laboratory

 Your support would be much valued in helping to bring about this change for the better in this far-flung community.

 Please help us to make this school possible.